JlPang863/JlPang863.github.io/_pages/about.md

 🎉🎉 **News**
 ========
+- New paper titled in "Token Cleaning: Fine-Grained Data Selection for LLM Supervised Fine-Tuning" has been released in Arxiv.
-- Our data quality evaluation pipeline DS2 (ICLR 2025) has been released in repo [DS2](https://github.com/UCSC-REAL/DS2).
+- Our LLM instruction tuning data quality evaluation pipeline **DS2** (ICLR 2025) has been released in repo [DS2](https://github.com/UCSC-REAL/DS2).
-- Two LLM papers (**DS2** and **FLAT**) accepted by ICLR 2025.
+- Two LLM papers ([**DS2**](https://arxiv.org/abs/2410.10877) and [**FLAT**](https://arxiv.org/abs/2410.11143)) accepted by ICLR 2025!
-- One papers accepted by NeurIPS 2024.
-See you in Vancouver.
+- One fairness paper [Fairness Without Harm: An Influence-Guided Active Sampling Approach](https://arxiv.org/abs/2402.12789) accepted by NeurIPS 2024.
+See you in Vancouver!
-- Join Accenture as summer research intern
+- Join Accenture as summer research intern!